CriticalMoments/CMSaasStarter/README.md

     PUBLIC_SUPABASE_ANON_KEY=your-anon-key
     PRIVATE_SUPABASE_SERVICE_ROLE=your service_role secret
     ```
-  - For production, add these two keys to your Cloudflare environment (see below).
+  - For production, add these two keys to your deployment environment (see below).
 We suggest you encrypt your service role.
 - Auth Callback
   - Set your default callback URL for auth in the Supabase Auth console.
 For example, for the demo page we added: `https://saasstarter.work/auth/callback` .
 Also add that same URL to the the “allowed redirect URL” list in the Supabase auth console further down the page.
   - Add a link to the redirect URL allow list which allows parameters to your auth callback.
 For example we added the following for the demo page: `https://saasstarter.work/auth/callback?*`